JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-plugin-releases.md

 </td>
 <td>

-* Support of the new Canary Android Studio Jellyfish
+* Support for the new Canary Android Studio Jellyfish.
-* Added declaration of `sourceCompatibility` and `targetCompatibility` in shared module
+* Added declarations of `sourceCompatibility` and `targetCompatibility` in the shared module.

 </td>
 <td>